github/site-policy/Policies/github-terms-of-service.md

 </TABLE>
 <details align="right"><summary open="false">〰</summary>

-**Short version:** *You may close your Account at any time.
+**〰:** *You may close your Account at any time.
 If you do, we'll treat your information responsibly.*

 <br>
 <br>